kbaum/blanket_cachekey/README.md

 # BlanketCachekey

-Provides a key for caching data that should be invalidated whenever any elements are created, updated, or destroyed.
+Provides a rails cache key for caching data that should be invalidated whenever any ActiveRecord instance of a specific type is created, updated, or destroyed.

 ## Installation